Eelis-04/CBHC-mod/README.md

 This is **not installable yet** on real devices — it's in development.

-For testing the keyboard prototype on your Arch machine:
+For testing the keyboard prototype on Arch (or any other):

 ```bash
 git clone https://github.com/eelis-04/cbhc-mod.git